-&lt;sup>7 See Telecommunications Regulation Handbook Module 4 "Price Regulation" pp. 4-20, World Bank November 2000.
+7 See Telecommunications Regulation Handbook Module 4 'Price Regulation' pp. 4-20, World Bank November 2000.

-- 16. The World Bank Regulation Handbook further states that "The long-term historical input price differential (IPD) between the telecommunications sector and the economy is generally positive, but smaller than 1%", ICASA therefore assumes that over the period 2005-08 the IPD will average around 0.5%. - 17.
-Calculating X by using formula given in the World Bank Regulation Handbook yields the following:
+- 17. The World Bank Regulation Handbook further states that "The long-term historical input price differential (IPD) between the telecommunications sector and the economy is generally positive, but smaller than 1%".

+ICASA therefore assumes that over the period 2005-08 the IPD will average around 0.5%. - 18.
+Calculating X by using the above formula yields the following: